-The square in front of the Brandenburg Gate, Luisenplatz, was created in 1744 by Frederick II, but only planted with trees by P. J. Lenné in 1845.
-In 1939 the square was cobbled and the trees, except for some pillar oaks, were eliminated in order to create a parking area.
-The redevelopment in 1999 – 2000 included the building of an underground parking garage, the planting of rows of linden trees and the construction of a fountain in the center of the square.
+The square in front of the Brandenburg Gate, Luisenplatz, was created in 1744 under Frederick II but was not planted until 1854 by Peter Joseph Lenné.
+In 1939, the square was paved, and most of the trees were removed, except for a few oak trees, to make way for a parking lot.
+The redesign carried out from 1999 to 2000 included the construction of an underground parking garage, the planting of rows of lime trees, and the installation of a fountain in the center of the square.

 Videos

-The renovation work on the Brandenburg Gate (video from 30 May 2018)
+Restoration work at the Brandenburg Gate (video from May 30, 2018).

 Potsdam editor Kristina Tschesch created a portrait of the Brandenburg Gate and Luisenplatz.